Snickerdoodle Puppy Chow Snack Mix is a quick, easy-to-make crowd favorite. Chex cereal is coated in white chocolate and tossed in cinnamon sugar.

 - In a small bowl, combine cinnamon and granulated sugar.
 Pour over cereal mixture, close bag, and shake to cover.
-Add powdered sugar to bag, close bag, and shake to cover.
+Add powdered sugar to bag, close bag, and shake to evenly coat cereal.

 - Line a baking sheet with parchment or wax paper and pour cereal mixture into a single layer.
 Refrigerate for 10-15 minutes (or until chocolate has hardened).
 Store in an airtight container until ready to serve.